DANIELLE NORTON takes three teens on a road trip in a motorhome to the Gippsland Lakes and lives to tell the tale

 The ferry master calls “all aboard” and we file onto the narrow passenger deck.
 The Raymond Island ferry takes two minutes to transport cars, caravans and people across the water.
 When we disembark, a playground with sign-posted information about the koala trail catches our eyes and we’re off, following the painted red and yellow poles.
 We hire a Surrey bike from Koala Bike Tours.
 Even though they’re teenagers, these kids are not too cool for racing around and koala spotting, so we pedal furiously along the 1km-long trail.

-Returning to the mainland, we head to the largest town of the district, Lakes Entrance, where the lake meets the ocean.
+Returning to the mainland, we head to the largest town of the district, Lakes Entrance, where the lake merges with the Southern Ocean.
 With their long stretches of sand, Gippsland beaches are stunning, and they fill up over summer, but today the wind is blowing, and we have the beach to ourselves.
 After a brisk walk and some TikTok-ing the kids need a structured activity, so we drop into Footbridge Mini Golf and Lolly Shop, one of five similar operations in the town.
 The mini golf is challenging for our group, teen hormones leading to frustration, but also a sense of accomplishment.

 The teens are ready for a bit of ‘chill’ time, so we order a pizza and take it back to our home for the night, Whiters.
 We settle in for the evening in the RV, another onsite ensuite bringing us joy.
 This one even has a heat lamp so we can shower without freezing.
 We’ve brought a collection of board games, so out they come and some good old-fashioned family bonding, and an argument about the pick-up-put-down UNO rules ensues.
 Thankfully, the van has three double beds, so everyone has the space to stretch out and remove themselves from the grudges and smelly feet of their siblings.